johnriverz/packet-driver/README.md

 ## Description

+The Applications exchange packets with other Applications through a network.
+To facilitate this communication, a Network Device Driver has been provided for the selected network medium.
+However, the Applications and Network Device Driver operate at different speeds.
+Thus, the project seeks to develop a Packet Driver responsible for transmitting packets over the network and receiving incoming packets, without any packets being lost.

-The project consists of three main components.
-These components can be thought of as a simple architecture of the network:
+The project consists of three main component layers.
+These layers can be thought of as a simple architecture of the network:

-- `Applications`:
-- `Network Layer`:
-- `Link Layer`:
+- `Applications`: Sends packets to and receives packets from other applications on the network.
+These are provided in testharness.o, and each one is labeled with its own PID.
+To send packets, an application must allocate a PacketDescriptor with relevant data, which gets passed onto the packet driver.
+- `Network Layer`: The Packet Driver and Packet Descriptor Store live here.
+This layer's purpose is to handle the speed mismatch between Applications and the Network Device Driver.
+- `Link Layer`: Where the Network Device Driver is located.
+It is full-duplex, meaning that data can be transmitted in both directions.

 ## File Structure